Two Brothers Brewing Company

 A family owned artisan brewery in Warrenville, Illinois, produces European-style beers

-Two Brothers Brewing Company was founded by Jim and Jason Ebel in late 1996 in Warrenville, Illinois.
+Two Brothers Brewing Company was founded by Jason and Jim Ebel in late 1996 in Warrenville, Illinois.
 The brewery was inspired by the brothers’ company ‘The Brewer’s Coop,’ a retail store for home brewing and winemaking equipment that opened in 1992 in Naperville, Illinois.
-Surrounded by all things brewing in their Brewers Coop shop, Jim and Jason became more and more passionate about opening their own microbrewery and were determined to make that dream a reality.
+Surrounded by all things brewing in their Brewers Coop shop, Jim and Jason became more and more passionate about opening their own microbrewery and have quickly become one of the best of all Illinois Breweries.

 The brothers’ interest in beer began while they were living as ex-pats in Europe.
 They learned the diversity and culture of European beers and upon returning home to the United States, found that these rich, flavorful craft-style beers were virtually nonexistent.
 Jim and Jason began homebrewing to replicate the beer styles they had come to love, and opened The Brewers Coop as a serious career step into the industry.